I Origins: Plot

-The film flashes forward seven years.
-Ian has written an eye evolution book and is now married to pregnant Karen.
-When their baby is born, the hospital takes an iris scan of baby Tobias' eyes.
+When their baby is born, the hospital takes an iris scan of baby Tobias's eyes.
 The results are entered in the database and the program identifies the baby as a certain Paul Edgar Dairy.
 The nurse re-enters the results, thinking it is a glitch, and the problem disappears.
-A few months later, a Dr. Simmons calls, recommending further testing the baby.
-The test involves seemingly random photographs.
-Ian and Karen become suspicious.
-He tracks some pictures from the test to Idaho and the family of Paul Edgar Dairy, who had died just before their baby was conceived.
+A few months later, a Dr. Simmons calls, recommending further testing the baby because she says he may be showing signs of autism.
+The test involves seemingly random photographs, but Ian and Karen become suspicious.
+He tracks the pictures from the test to Idaho and the family of Paul Edgar Dairy, who had died just before their baby was conceived.